phomenfx/ShootingScriptLiner/README.md

 # Shooting Script Liner

 Local web app for building a scene/shot outliner and lining shooting scripts on PDF.
+Runs in the browser and should run offline after initial setup.
+Tested with Firefox and Google Chrome.
+Projects are saved as .ZIP files containing a .JSON project file and the original script PDF.
+Built with TypeScript, React, PDF.js, and pdf-lib.

 ## Features